osbaldoAguilar/osbaldoaguilar/README.md

-# Hey, I am Osbaldo Aguilar a Full stack developer with various years of experience,
+# Hey, I am Osbaldo Aguilar,
-I am currently working on personal sites, and freelance sites for small businesses I have worked with React, React Native, Express, SQL, HTML, CSS, Wordprss and Shopify
+Full-Stack Developer with enterprise experience in Angular and a passion for building modern web applications with React, React Native, and Express.js.
+I specialize in creating custom web solutions for small businesses using platforms like WordPress and Shopify.